markbailey/promotigo-competition-winners/README.md

 ### Testing

-To run the suit of tests, enter the following ocmmand in the console from the project root directory.
+To run the suit of tests, enter the following command in the console from the project root directory.

 `npm run test`